iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/Sigmoid And Odds.md

 **Ok, the problem is**: It's very unlikely that this very specific set of symptoms occurred in our data set, because the symptoms covers a wide variety and span a very huge space.

-Hence, we can't setimate it using Bayes Theorem alone.
+Hence, we can't estimate it using Bayes Theorem alone.

 ----